 Put your heart, mind, hands, and feet to work for good in the world through these organizations:

 - Action and Awareness Committee: This is a group of students who plan community service for all-campus service days, such as the Big Red Day of Service that is part of Big Red Weekend.
-If you are a responder—someone who loves to lend a helping hand and/or someone who is good at recruiting others for the cause, contact the director of community service, Brian Smith ’94, to learn more about this group.
+If you are a responder—someone who loves to lend a helping hand and/or someone who is good at recruiting others for the cause, learn more about this group.

 - Autism Speaks U Chapter: Organized during the 2012–2013 academic year, Autism Speaks promotes awareness campus-wide and raises funds to contribute to the research and education of those affected by autism.